 The Father is greater than the Son by office, but not by nature, since both are God (see John 1:1; 8:58: 10:30).
 Just as an earthly father is equally human with, but holds a higher office than, his son, even so the Father and the Son in the trinity are equal in essence, but different in function.
 In like manner, we speak of the president of our country as being a greater man, not by virtue of hischaracter, but by virtue of his position.
 Therefore, Jesus cannot ever be said to say that He considered Himself anything less than God by nature.

-2. In John 17:3, Jesus Christ proclaims in His prayer to God the Father that God the Father is “the only true God,” which seems to infer that He (i.e., Jesus) is not God: “[T]his is eternal life, that they [i.e., humans] may know You, the only true God, and Jesus Christ whom You have sent.”
+2 In John 17:3, Jesus Christ proclaims in His prayer to God the Father that God the Father is “the only true God,” which seems to infer that He (i.e., Jesus) is not God.
+This scripture says, “[T]his is eternal life, that they [i.e., humans] may know You, the only true God, and Jesus Christ whom You have sent.”

 In explaining this verse, Matthew Henry’s Commentary states,

 God is here called the only true God, to distinguish him from the false gods of the heathen, which were counterfeit and pretenders, not from the person of the Son, of whom it is expressly said that he is the true God and eternal life (1 John 5:20). . . .